Translate

 Portugal's Ria Formosa, winter birdwatching.

-The Ria Formosa natural park covers a area of 170 km square.
-It is made up by a system of barrier islands, with outlets to the open sea.
-In the Spring and Autumn this area makes a very important stopping off area for migrating birds, with hundreds species seen.
-We normally make an extended visit but this year it will be a few days and we are earlier than normal.
-The migrators will not have arrived, as it is still early in the year so we shall see what is about this Winter.
+The Ria Formosa Natural Park covers an area of 170 square km.
+It comprises a system of barrier islands with outlets to the open sea.
+In the spring and autumn, this area is a significant stopping-off area for migrating birds, with hundreds of species seen.
+We usually make an extended visit, but it will be a few days this year and earlier than usual.
+The migrators will have yet to arrive, as it is still early in the year, so we shall see what is about this Winter.

-The weather is cold the wind from the north and localised showers.
+The weather is cold, with the wind coming from the north and localised showers.

-Close to Faro airport we visit the salt pans and the Lugo farm area.
-We see good numbers of Black tailed Godwits.
+We visit the salt pans and the Lugo farm area near Faro airport.
+We see a good number of Black-tailed Godwits.

-From Cabanas you can walk along the coast to Cacela Velha, a lovely walk.
+From Cabanas, you can walk along the coast to Cacela Velha, which is a lovely walk.

-Winding itself up the prickly pear, this strange looking plant, Birthwort (Aristolochia baettica).
+Winding itself up the prickly pear, this strange-looking plant, Birthwort (Aristolochia basilica).

 Zitting Cisticola (Fan Tailed Warbler) enjoying the sunshine.